Windows VPS Quick Start Guide

 - Network Wide Blocked Ports

 (1) VPS Management Portal

-As soon as you receive VPS login details, the first thing you should do is to Verify the VPS login details.
-Verify the provided login details one by one.
-In case, if any of the login details do not work, you can submit a support ticket from your billing area.
-After login details verification, the next step would be verify the VPS resources.
+As soon as you receive VPS login details, we request you to Verify the VPS login details.
+If any of the login details are missing or if they do not work, you can submit a support ticket.
+After login details verification, the next step will be to verify VPS resources.
 VPS resources can be verified in 2 ways:

 - From VPS Management Portal

 - From VPS itself (via Remote Desktop)

 In order to login to VPS management portal, refer to our step by step guidelines.
 VPS Management portal allows you to verify and monitor VPS resources such as vCPU, RAM and Hard disk space.
 Apart from that, you can also perform the following tasks:

 You can also verify VPS resources (vCPU, RAM and Hard disk space) from Remote Desktop itself.
 For more detailed steps, please refer to our step by step guidelines.

 Once you finish the VPS resources verification, let's see how can we Remote Desktop to VPS from various Operating systesms.
 You can refer to our guidelines for the operating systems like Windows, Mac and Linux.
 If you are using any other OS other than these then you can submit a support ticket from your billing area to our Technical team.

 Rather than managing a Windows VPS through Remote Desktop, we recommend our customers to do so using WebsitePanel.
 WebsitePanel is a free and easy to use web based control panel.
 We install and configure WebsitePanel at free of cost, if you have chosen it while placing the VPS order.
 WebsitePanel allows you to manage domains, websites, FTP accounts, Email accounts, databases, etc. from single portal.
 In order to login to WebsitePanel, please refer to our step by step guidelines.